STCE-at-RWTH/AD-Driver-Generator/README.md

     └── utilities.test.cpp

 ```
-In this simple example the `try.hpp` file will include the functions and methods, whereas the `try.test.cpp` file will contain corresponding unit test for latter ones.
+In this simple example the `utilities.cpp` file will include the functions and methods, whereas the `utilities.test.cpp` file will contain corresponding unit test for latter ones.
-Finally in `run_try.cpp` in this example would then be the executable which works on the methods.